moderndatacompany/dataos.info/docs/resources/instance_secret/data_sources/kafka.md

     ```

-To get the list of all the Instance Secret within the Dataos environment execute the following command.
+To get the list of all the Instance Secret within the DataOS environment execute the following command.

 === "Command"